Rubix982/Rubix982/README.md

 #### Problems It Solves

 - “Black box” behavior in enterprise AI
-- Legal/compliance challenges for explainability
+- Legal/compliance challenges for explain-ability
 - Lack of reproducibility in LLM-driven actions

 #### Key Features

 - 📚 Logs prompt, context, model, and response
 - 🔗 Metadata linking and version stamping
-- ✅ Markdown or JSON-based explainability format
+- ✅ Markdown or JSON-based explain-ability format

 </details>